Merrick101/quiz-cards/README.md

 **PEP8 Validation**

-- I passed my code through the Code Institute PEP8 linter and refactored my code after the initial results showed issues regarding whitespace and lines that exceeded 79 characters.
+- I passed my code through the Code Institute PEP8 linter and refactored my code after the initial results showed issues such as whitespace and lines that exceeded 79 characters.
 I passed the code through the linter again to confirm that no issues remained.

 ![PEP8 Linter Results](images/ci-python-linter-results.PNG)